keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 1. Navigate to `http://EXTERNAL-IP` for viewing both versions of the `carts` service in your `production` environment.

-**Expected Result:** This version of the artifact should not pass the quality.
-The `primary` version should still show the last version.
+**Expected Result:** This version `0.10.2` should not pass the quality gate.
+The `primary` version should still show the last version `0.10.1`.

-# Known Problems:
-- ArgoCD frequently has problems syncing a new version.
-Especially, when a Rollout was aborted.
+## Deploy a fast version
+Next, we will deploy a version which does _not_ contain the slowdown anymore.
+This version should now again pass the quality gate and, hence, should be promoted to serve real-user traffic.

+1. In your Git reposititory containing the Argo resources, go to the folder `carts/argo/carts` and open the `values.yaml` file.

+1. Edit the `tag` from `0.10.2` to `0.10.1`.

+1. Add, commit, and push these changes:
+    ```console
+    git add .
+    git commit -m "Use slow version"
+    git push
+    ```

+1. Sync the Argo app using the ArgoCD UI or the `argocd` CLI:

+    ```console
+    argocd app sync carts-production
+    ```

+1. Follow the events in the Keptn's Bridge.

+1. Navigate to `http://EXTERNAL-IP` for viewing both versions of the `carts` service in your `production` environment.

+**Expected Result:** This version `0.10.3` should pass the quality gate.
+The `primary` version should show the `0.10.3`.